-This is the first course of undergraduate level calculus focused on conceptual understanding and technical competence developing in evaluating function limits and derivatives along with applications in science, engineering and business.
-Topics covered in this course are: Functions, Mathematical Models, Limits, Continuity, and Derivatives, Differentiation Rules, Implicit Differentiation, Applications of Differentiations in Various Fields, Finding Maximum and Minimum, L'Hopital's Rule, Newton's Method in Solving Nonlinear Equations, Evaluating Anti-derivatives.
+This is the first course of undergraduate level calculus focused on conceptual understanding and technical competence developing in evaluating function limits and with applications in science, derivatives along engineering and business.
+Topics covered in this course Functions, Mathematical are: Models, Continuity, and Derivatives, Differentiation Rules, Implicit Differentiation, Applications of Differentiations in Various Fields, Finding Maximum and Minimum, L'Hopital's Rule, Newton's Method in Solving Nonlinear Equations, Evaluating Anti-derivatives.
 The students enrolling in this course are assumed to have high school Pre-Calculus training with fundamental knowledge of algebra operations.